 The East Bay Plain (EBP) Subbasin Groundwater Sustainability Plan (GSP) creates the framework for sustainable management of groundwater in the EBP Subbasin.
-East Bay Municipal Utility District (EBMUD) and the City of Hayward (Hayward) are the water providers that lie atop the subbasin and became the exclusive groundwater sustainability agencies (GSAs) for the portions of the EBP Subbasin located beneath their service areas, and have jointly prepared this GSP that meets the regulatory requirements listed in California Code of Regulations Title 23, Section 354 (Groundwater Sustainability Plans, Plan Contents).
+East Bay Municipal Utility District (EBMUD) and the City of Hayward (Hayward) are the water providers that lie atop the subbasin and became the exclusive groundwater sustainability agencies (GSAs) for the portions of the EBP Subbasin located beneath their service areas, and have jointly prepared the GSP.
+This GSP was written to meet the regulatory requirements listed in California Code of Regulations Title 23, Section 354 (Groundwater Sustainability Plans, Plan Contents).
 It is organized as follows: